zlovatt/zl_Scriptlets/readme.md

 Note that these all worked at the time they were developed; as AE has evolved, some may stop working.
 I'm absotively not liable if anything breaks; run at your own discretion 💝

-zack@zacklovatt.com

 All tools © 2021 Zack Lovatt.
 All rights reserved.

 ## Installation Instructions

-  - Click on any of the script names below.
-  - In the top right corner of the code block, press the 'Raw' button to view the actual .jsx script file
+  - Click on the name of the scriptlet you'd like to download
-  - Save (cmd/ctrl+s) this file somewhere on your computer
+  - `File > Save` this to your computer, ensuring you're saving as "[filename].jsx"
   - In AE: `File > Script > Run Script File...` and choose this script!

 ## Adobe Illustrator Scripts